gregtour/blog-posts/article1.md

 We will allow all of the basic operations we have come to expect.
-Namely addition, subtraction, multiplication, and division, as well as modulo division (something we could implement ourselves), string concatenation for convenience, negation, not, and boolean expressions.
+Namely addition, subtraction, multiplication, and division, as well as modulo division (something we could implement ourselves), string concatenation for convenience, negation, not, and Boolean expressions.
 These are fundamentals we've come to expect.

-What we are trying to accomplish is creating the most flexible and malleable language, so we must also think of distincly dynamic elements that we can add.
+What we are trying to accomplish is creating the most flexible and malleable language, so we must also think of distinctly dynamic elements that we can add.
 Arrays are fundamentally useful.
 Let's add arrays that allow the use of any index, without specifying a container size.
 Let's expand this array functionality to allow for values of any type to be used as indices.
 Furthermore, let's create dictionary types with a familiar object notation.
 These will be similar to classes or structs from related languages.
-To increase flexibility, these will be the same object internally as arrays, and the syntax for each can be used interchangably.
+To increase flexibility, these will be the same object internally as arrays, and the syntax for each can be used interchangeably.
 In order to keep track of objects and complex types, it makes sense to implement memory management through garbage collection, instead of passing that large responsibility on to the programmer adapting to use our language.